-With inspiration coming from theoretical physics and biology, my work revolves around geometric and algebraic structures.
-What fascinates me is not the study of one object, but the space of all ways an object can be transformed.
+With inspiration coming from theoretical physics and biology, much of the work revolves around geometric and algebraic structures.
+The fascination is not in the study of one object, but the space of all ways an object can deform and evolve.

-Underneath a mathematical framework lies a strong desire for the proper visualization of information, from drawings to graphics to photography.
+Underneath this framework lies a strong desire for the proper visualization of data, from drawings to graphics to photography.
 Conveying results with visual clarity, accuracy, and simplicity is as important as the discovery of the ideas themselves.

-Much of this work is generously supported by the National Science Foundation, DARPA, the Mellon Foundation, the Whiting Fellowship, and the John Templeton Foundation.
+Some works and thoughts have appeared in venues such as NPR, The Times of London, and Forbes, with generous support over the years by the National Science Foundation, DARPA, the Mellon Foundation, the Whiting Fellowship, and the Templeton Foundation.

 A 36-lecture DVD course on the shape of nature, covering some of the most beautiful ideas in math, aimed at the general public, published by The Great Courses.